edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 # First steps with a local cluster

-To set up your local cluster, you have two options available.
+A local cluster lets you deploy and test Constellation without a cloud subscription.
+You have two options:
-You can use [MiniConstellation](#using-miniconstellation) to automatically deploy a two node cluster for testing things out.
+* Use MiniConstellation to automatically deploy a two-node cluster.
-If you want more fine grained control, you can create your cluster using the [QEMU provider](#local-setup-with-qemu).
+* For more fine-grained control, create the cluster using the QEMU provider.

 ## Prerequisites